epublication/epublication-api/README.md

 # How to use this repository?

-It is advisable to first gain an overall understanding of the concept and functionality of the platform.
-If you are unfamiliar with the portal, we recommend that you read the brief [introduction](https://github.com/epublication/overview) to ePublication, regardless of your intention to use the API.
-To obtain detailed technical background information, we recommend reading the [wiki](https://github.com/epublication/epublication-api/wiki) for this repository.

 This repository describes the external management API for ePublication.
 The API enables programmatic interaction for publishing announcements in official gazettes.
-These RESTful APIs are designed for seamless third-party integration, with interactive documentation provided via Swagger UI.
-Access the documentation at ePublication Swagger UI.
+These RESTful APIs are designed in accordance with the OpenAPI specification for seamless third-party integration, with interactive documentation provided via Swagger UI.

+The "Getting started" tutorial is designed to require no in-depth knowledge of the concepts behind ePublication.
+However, it is advisable to first gain an overall understanding of the concept and functionality of the platform for the implementation of the various announcement types at a later time.

 > [!NOTE]
 > The application's front end is accessible at https://preview.epublication.ch.